Jalen Green makes eight 3s with 38 points to help Rockets even series with 109-94 win over Warriors

 Game 2 is Saturday night at Golden State.

-Stephen Curry had 20 points and nine assists for the Warriors and become the 11th player in NBA history to reach 4,000 career playoff points with 4,017.
+Stephen Curry had 20 points and nine assists for the Warriors and become the 11th player in NBA history to reach 4,000 career playoff points.
+He finished the night with 4,017.

+“He did a great job,” coach Steve Kerr said.
+“We just didn’t have enough tonight.”

 Houston led by 20 with about 10 minutes left before the Warriors used a 9-0 run, with two 3s from Quinten Post, run to get within 11.
 Jalen Green was called for a flagrant foul on Draymond Green at the end of that run after he flailed an arm into his face.